galacean/galacean.github.io/docs/editor-sprite-renderer.en-US.md

 ## Add SpriteRenderer component

-When you need to display a image, you need to add a sprite renderer component to an entity first, as follows:
+When you need to display an image, a sprite renderer component should be added to an entity first, as follows:

 ![sprite-renderer-create](https://gw.alipayobjects.com/zos/OasisHub/93905eee-26ff-4479-b620-aa524729c213/tttttt.gif)